Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Tangle

-\item \emph{Markov Chain Monte Carlo Algorithm: } The Markov Chain Monte Carlo (MCMC) tip selection algorithm works in a slightly more elaborate way than its random counterpart.
-In the MCMC algorithm $m$ (generally two) independent random walks are created on the tangle; the walks start at the genesis transaction and move along the edges of the graph.
-The jumping probability from transaction $j$ to transaction $k$ is proportional to $f(- \alpha(\mathcal{H}_j-\mathcal{H}_k))$, where $f(\cdot)$ is a monotonic increasing function (generally an exponential), $\alpha$ is a positive constant and $\mathcal{H}_i$ represents the Cumulative Weight of transaction $i$.
-The jumping process stops when the particle reaches a tip, which is then selected for approval.
+\item[2)] \emph{Biased Random Walk Algorithm: } The BRW algorithm (also referred to as the Monte Carlo Markov Chain (MCMC) tip selection algorithm \cite{Popov}) is the main tip selection algorithm discussed in the original whitepaper of the IOTA Tangle \cite{Popov}.
+It works in a slightly more elaborate way than its random counterpart.
+In the BRW algorithm $m$ (generally two) independent random walks are created in the interior of the tangle; {\revtwoten the walks start at a site deep in the graph (ideally each walk would start from the genesis, but this quickly becomes infeasible as the graph grows.
+We discuss alternative start points in Section \ref{sec: BRW}) and move along the edges of the graph.} The probability of stepping along an edge from site $j$ to site $k$ is proportional to $f(- \alpha(\mathcal{H}_j-\mathcal{H}_k))$, where $f(\cdot)$ is a monotonic increasing function (generally an exponential), $\alpha$ is a positive constant and $\mathcal{H}_i$ represents the Cumulative Weight of site $i$.
+The stepping process stops when the particle reaches a tip, which is then selected for approval.
 The lower panel of Figure \ref{Fig: Selection Algorithms} shows an example of the paths of two walks in this selection procedure.
-The main difference with the RS algorithm lies in the use of the graph structure: an attacker would need to create enough transactions, with cumulative weights equal to or larger than the cumulative weight of the main DAG, in order to make the double spending successful.
-This, in turn, would require the malicious user to possess an amount of computational power comparable to the network of honest users.
-The interested reader can find more details on this topic in \cite{Popov}. \end{itemize}